Mike Evans Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 Matchup vs. New Orleans

-- In 11 matchups versus the Saints, Evans has had a touchdown catch four times, but not more than one in a single contest.
+- In 11 matchups with the Saints, Evans has had a touchdown catch four times, but not more than one in a single contest.

 - Note: Evans' stats vs. Saints date back to 2016.

-- The 265.5 yards per game the Saints are conceding through the air makes them the NFL's 20th-ranked pass defense.
+- The Saints are conceding 265.5 passing yards per game this year, the NFL's 20th-ranked pass defense.

-- The Saints' defense is second in the NFL, allowing 1.0 passing touchdowns per game.
+- The Saints' defense is second in the league, giving up 1.0 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Bears, Evans caught six passes for 76 yards and scored three touchdowns while being targeted 10 times.
+- Evans put together a 76-yard performance against the Bears last week on six catches while being targeted 10 times and scoring three touchdowns.

-- Evans has put up 216 yards over his last three games (72.0 per game) with five touchdowns, reeling in 14 passes on 22 targets.
+- Evans has put up 216 yards during his last three games (72.0 per game) with five touchdowns, hauling in 14 passes on 22 targets.

 Evans' Tampa Bay Teammates